5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 # Fixing the System Clock (`SSDT-AWAC`)

 Hotpatches for enabling `RTC` and disabling `AWAC` system clock at the same time.
 Required For 300-series chipsets and newer, since `AWAC` is not supported by macOS.
+The OpenCore Package contains a similiar patch (`SSDT-AWAC-DISABLE`), but it uses the `_INI` method instead.

 ## Automated SSDT generation: using SSDTTime
 With the python script **SSDTTime**, you can generate SSDT-AWAC by analyzing your system's `DSDT`.